Start your claim

 Will you make reasonable adjustments to the recruitment process because of my disability?

-We are an equal opportunities employer and make our workplace as accessible as possible.
-We offer ground-floor meeting rooms and will happily carry out any reasonable adjustments to facilitate an application where a disability is involved.
+We are an equal opportunities employer and will happily discuss a reasonable adjustments to facilitate an application where a disability is involved.

 Do you support visa applications for international students?